hanson-hschang/persona-zola-theme/README.md

     base_url = "https://yourdomain.com"

     # The basic site information
-    title = "Your Name - Portfolio"
+    title = "Your Site Name"
     author = "Your Name"
     description = "Your personal resume, portfolio and blog"